 Tritype® explains the distinct differences among those who share the same type.
 For example, while the Tritype® 874 (type 8 that combines types 7 and 4) is a fast-paced, optimistic, creative, and emotional version of type 8, the Tritype® 826 is a more dutiful, loyal, and helpful version of type 8.

 Tritype® also explains why people who share the same three Enneagram types have a natural affinity for one another.
-For example, the 126, 162, 216, 261, 612, and 621 are all focused on helping and being supportive of others regardless of which type is dominant.
+For example, 126, 162, 216, 261, 612, and 621 are all focused on helping and supporting others regardless of which type is dominant.

 Discover your blind spot and experience lasting change